> Skip to content

 Pulitzer Prize winner Elizabeth Kolbert brings together her most urgent reporting and inspiring lessons from the frontline of the climate catastrophe – the defining challenge of our age

-Urgent lessons from the frontline of the climate catastrophe – from one of our most important writers on the environment and natural world, author of the seminal The Sixth Extinction and Pulitzer Prize-winner Elizabeth Kolbert.
+Urgent and inspiring lessons from the frontlines of the climate catastrophe – by one of our most important and influential environmental writers.

-Climate change is one of the defining challenges of our age.
-The natural world is changing profoundly, and the threats to our planet will only grow more serious.
-Now is the time to deepen our understanding of this incredible world we are in danger of losing – to act, while we still can.
+The natural world is changing profoundly, and the threats to our planet are only growing more serious.
+Now is the time to deepen our understanding of this incredible world we are in danger of losing – and to act, while we still can.

 • Published: 17 February 2026